The dual minimum distance of arbitrary dimensional algebraic--geometric codes: End of the proof of Theorem

 \begin{proof}[Proof of Proposition \ref{convmg3}] Let $P_1, \ldots, P_{3m}$ be an $m$--linked configuration of points such that no $m+2$ of them are collinear and no $2m+2$ lie on a plane conic.
-From Remark \ref{remmg3}, these points are actually minimally $m$--linked.
-From Lemma \ref{coplan1}, they are coplanar and from Lemma \ref{onacubic}, they lie on a cubic $C$.
-There remains to prove that they lie at the intersection of $C$ with a curve of degree $m$ having no common component with $C$.
+From Proposition \ref{mg3}, these points are actually minimally $m$--linked.
+From Proposition \ref{coplan1}, they are coplanar and from Lemma \ref{onacubic}, they lie on a cubic $C$.
+It remains to prove that they lie at the intersection of $C$ with a curve of degree $m$ having no common component with $C$.

 To prove this, we will use similar objects as in the proof of Lemma \ref{cubic}.
 Let $F_C$ be a homogeneous equation of $C$.
 Let $E_m$ be the subspace of $\mathcal{F}_{m,2}$ of homogeneous forms vanishing on $C$ and let $H_m$ be a complement subspace of $E_m$ in $\mathcal{F}_{m,2}$, that is $ \mathcal{F}_{m,2}=E_m \oplus H_m. $ Let $\Gamma_m$ be the linear system $\Gamma_m:=\P (H_m)$.
 It is a linear system of curves of degree $m$ not containing $C$.
 From (\ref{dimgamma}) page \pageref{dimgamma}, we have